• Skip to primary navigation

 News

-What are some hobbies/things you like to do?
-I like to play music and watch a lot of movies.
-Wood working.
+What are your hobbies/things you like to do?
+I knit, read a lot of novels, and like to run for fun.

-If you had a magic carpet that could take you to any location at any time in history, where/when would you go, what would you do, and why?
-I would go to Machu Pichu during its heyday, walk around, see it during its glory days.
-It seems like such a cool place to be, hanging out high up in the mountains.
+If you had a magic carpet that could take you to anywhere at any time, where/when would you go, what would you do, and why?
+I would visit Ancient Greece and Rome, experience what life was like in their heydays.

 Filed Under: LCM, News, Student of the Month